 Be creative and explore all your options.
 You never know what you might find that fits your brand.

 There are a lot of third-party platforms out there.
 The truth is, a lot of them act more like the Yellow Pages than an all-in-one influencer marketing platform.
 They give you a list of influencers with links and follower counts and that’s about it.
 This seems fine and dandy until you start collaborating and realize you’ve signed a contract with a fake influencer who paid for all their followers but has no real engagement.

 Instead, use a platform like Perlu, which is a professional network of influencers, similar to LinkedIn.
 The Perlu network not only allows you to see an influencer’s audience size, but also allows you to see what kind of collaborations influencers are participating in, who they’re interacting with, what brands and influencers they’re already working with, and what niches they’re involved in.
 In short, Perlu gives you deeper insights and ways to find and choose partners based on your goals.
 Perlu also weeds out the fake influencers and bots for you, saving you time and money.
 Then, you can focus on being an active participant in your campaigns to get the best results possible.

-Perlu can also put you in touch with our Perlu Editors.
-Our Editors are highly qualified, highly accomplished influencers and leaders in their niches.
+Perlu can also put you in touch with our Perlu Advisors.
+Our Advisors are highly qualified, highly accomplished influencers and leaders in their niches.
 With their experience as publishers and partners for brands, they can direct you to the most effective influencers in your niche, help master the language of influencers, and guide you through critical decisions from campaign ideas to influencer compensation.

 Like it or not, influencer marketing isn’t going away any time soon.
 Social media is only becoming more advanced, so learning how your brand fits into that landscape as soon as you can is an excellent way to get a leg up on the competition.